dbarneche/2014-12-11-ufsc/lessons/30-projects/index.md

 ---
 layout: lesson
 root: ../..
-Title: How to organize your project directories
+title: How to organize your project directories
 tutor: Diego
 ---